allpaca/V8Harvest/V8Harvest_2018.md

   var instance = new SubClass();

   %HeapObjectVerify(instance);

-  let results = [];
+  // Create some more instances to complete in-object slack tracking. let results = [];
   for (let i = 0; i < 4000; i++) {
     results.push(new SubClass());